HugoPhibbs/COSC349_Assignment2/README.md

 ```shell
 chmod 400 event-calendar.pem
 ```

 - On Windows systems (make sure to substitute `<USERNAME>` for your Windows username)

 ```shell
 icacls event-calendar.pem /inheritance:r /grant:r "<USERNAME>:R"
 ```

-- Deployment of this app requires a step by step deploy process.

 ### Deploy with Terraform

+- Now you can deploy the first lot of services using Terraform
-- To then deploy the React and Cron-Job EC2 instances, along with the RDS DB, run:
+- To deploy the React and Cron-Job EC2 instances, along with the RDS DB, run:

 ```shell
 terraform init --upgrade